robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 * **Reduce or eliminate regularization**: This will reduce bias, but increase variance.

-* **Performing Error Analysis on Training Set**: Just like how we would do this analysis on dev set, analyzing wrong predictions on the training set can also help us understand why the model is not performing well.
+* **Performing Error Analysis on Training Set**: Your algorithm must perform well on the training set before you can expect it to perform well on the dev/test sets.
+Just like how we would do this analysis on eye-ball dev set, analyzing errors on the training set can also help us understand why the model is not performing well.

+One method that is not helpful:

+* **Add more training data**​: This technique helps with variance problems, but it usually has no significant effect on bias.

 #### Addressing Variance Problems